samtron1412/docs/tech/it/sw/eclipse.md

 - **Ctrl + F** for find, find/replace
 - **Ctrl + D** to delete a line
 - **Ctrl + Q** for going to last edited place
+- Alt + Shift + j to add javadoc at any place in java source file.
 - **Ctrl + Shift + o** for organize imports
     + Another Eclipse keyboard shortcut for fixing missing imports.
       Particularly helpful if you copy some code from other file and